Apps & Resources

 • Ask for help!
 Technology is always changing, and those who are good with tech are usually more than willing to show you how to use a new feature.
 I know now you can make a lot of automations and widgets to make apps even more usable, but I don’t necessarily always know how to do these without reading a tutorial, watching a YouTube video, or asking a friend or family member to show me how to set it up.

-Turn on ScreenTime at least to track your usage, even if you don’t set any restrictions for yourself.
+• Bare Minimum: At least turn on ScreenTime to track your usage, even if you don’t set any restrictions for yourself.

 Built-In Basics